Shubham-Mehar19/Shubham-Mehar19/README.md

 </div>

-## Looking for oppurtunity in Data Analytic/Business Analytics.
+## Looking for opportunity in Data Analytic/Business Analytics.

 <br>